vadimfrolov/Hiking-planner-OpenAI-Build-Week-/Readme.md

 ---

+## 🤖 How Codex & GPT-5.6 were used

+- 🏗️ **Codex built the skill** — I designed and iterated on `Skill.md` and the `hike_state.py` helper with Codex, turning a plain-language workflow into structured instructions, CLI code, and safety guardrails.
+- 🧠 **GPT-5.6 is the reasoning engine** — at runtime it cross-references trail data, transit timetables, and Deutschlandticket rules, then reasons about eligibility, return margins, and daylight.
+- 🔗 **Agentic tool use** — Codex + GPT-5.6 drive live web research, run the local state script, and generate the offline PDF + GPX, chaining multiple steps from a single request.
+- ⚡ **Nuanced instruction-following** — GPT-5.6 reliably respects rules like "never invent a water source," "flag seasonal service," and "always tell the user to recheck departures."

+---

 ## ✨ What it does

 - 🏙️ **Remembers your city** — save your starting point once, locally on your machine.